jhalterman/expiringmap/README.md

   .build();
 ```

-Create an expiring map with an entry duration of 5 minutes from each entry's last access:
+Expiration can also occur based on an entry's last access time:

 ```java
 Map<String, Connection> map = ExpiringMap.builder()